agCepeda/React-Native-Sessions/S01/README.md

-# S01 - Introduction to ES6
+# S01 - Introduction3 to ES6

 ## Playing with sintax